 ‘Dunstafage’ is marked on Blaeu’s map of Lorn and is shown as a large tower on a rock.

 A stronghold here was held by the kings of Dalriada in the 7th century, and one of the places where the Stone of Destiny was perhaps kept.
 The present castle was built by the MacDougalls, who also had (and have) a castle at Dunollie.
 The castle was besieged and captured by Robert the Bruce in 1309 after the MacDougalls had been defeated at the Pass of Brander.
-Bruce made the castle a royal property with the Campbells of Inveraray as keepers.
+Bruce made the castle a royal property, with the captain of the castle being the chief of the MacArthurs until 1470 when the office went to the Campbells of Inveraray.

 In 1455 James Douglas, 9th Earl of Douglas, fled here to seek help from the Lord of the Isles after James II had destroyed the power of the Black Douglases.
 James IV visited twice.
 Alexander Campbell, captain of the castle, was slain at Flodden in 1513.
 Archibald Campbell, 9th Earl of Argyll, burned the castle in 1685 during his rebellion of the same year, although he was later executed.